Oh, I should have known.

-As you’ll learn if you’re taking our tour of the most spectacular gardens of France and England next year, this is no small matter.
 Over the last 20 years, the global production of cut flowers has risen by a steady 5-7% per year, and over 60% of all flowers and plants sold in the world are purchased as gifts for other people.
 The focal points are of course special occasions, with Valentine’s Day being the biggie - but flowers shows, like the one held in Chelsea every year, are surrounded by a huge amount of buying and selling.

 So, if you’re buying a flower for someone, especially for romantic reasons, it’s good to know what it means.
 After all, you wouldn’t want to give them exactly the wrong signals and irretrievably derail all your hopes?
 (Sigh.)

 It’s a complicated language, floriography.
 Every professionally-made bouquet is like a master craftswriter’s paragraph, made of a combination of colours and patterns and smells that are designed to convey a particular message and have a particular effect on the senses.

 If that wasn’t complex enough, there are also the birth flowers - those plants traditionally associated with a person’s birthdate, each of which come with their own constellation of meanings.

 Being a child of October, my flowers are marigold and cosmos, which speak of stubborn determination - the kind where, if your attempt to woo someone goes awry, perhaps you should try again in a different way?
 (Sadly, this was not what happened.
 I was so embarrassed I gave up.
 The lesson is: read more Victorian books to your kids before they torpedo their own love-lives.)